sales@prismecs.com 1 888 PRISMEC

 Traditional Power Generation Methods and Their Limitations

-Data centers traditionally use grid power, backup generators, and uninterruptible power supplies (UPS) for energy needs.
+Data centers typically utilize grid power, backup generators, and uninterruptible power supplies (UPS) to meet their amount of electricity requirements.
 Grid power, often generated from fossil fuels like natural gas and coal, has been the primary source.
 However, this reliance on fossil fuels raises environmental concerns.
 The carbon footprint is growing, contributing to climate change.

-Furthermore, grid power can be unreliable, subject to outages and fluctuations that can disrupt its operations.
+Furthermore, grid power can be unreliable and subject to outages and fluctuations that can disrupt operations.
+These challenges become more serious during natural disasters, which can impact infrastructure.
 Backup generators, typically diesel-powered, provide a safety net during grid failures.
 But they are also a source of pollution and are not a sustainable long-term solution.

-Uninterruptible power supplies (UPS) offer short-term backup power.
-That allows a smooth transition to backup generators or grid power restoration.
-Protecting data and equipment from sudden power loss.
+Uninterruptible power supplies (UPS) offer short-term backup power to protect against sudden power loss.
+They enable a smooth transition to backup generators or the restoration of grid power.
+UPS systems protect data and equipment from damage caused by unexpected outages.

 The Rise of Renewable Energy